East Timor and North Korea

 Helping people prepare for and cope with natural disasters

-East Timor and North Korea face both poverty and frequent natural disasters.
-Red Cross projects help tackle both.
+North Korea and East Timor face poverty and frequent natural disasters.
+Red Cross projects have helped to tackle both.

 Democratic People's Republic of Korea